 Joint Degree Programs

-Any student who has substantially completed the requirements for a degree in another school or department of the Univesity with which the School of Law has a joint degree program may not register as a joint degree candidate.
+Any student who has substantially completed the requirements for a degree in another school or department of the University with which the School of Law has a Joint Degree Program may not register as a Joint Degree candidate.
+The requirements and regulations concerning Joint Degree Programs involving the School of Law are available under Academic Programs.

 The Law School Registrar must receive a copy of any Joint Degree Program student's acceptance letter into the non-Juris Doctor program.

-In order to transfer credits for the joint degree to the School of Law, it is the responsibility of the student to request that an official transcript from the University Registrar be mailed to the Law School Registrar's Office.
-Joint degree students must also inform the Law School Registrar which courses are to be transferred to the Law School.
+In order to transfer credits for the joint degree to the School of Law, it is the responsibility of the student to request that an official transcript from the University Registrar be mailed to the Registrar's Office in the School of Law.
 The Law School does not accept any core courses for transfer credits.
 Joint degree credits are considered non-classroom credits.